Why now’s the time to explore the ‘quiet revolution’ of St Lucia’s wild side

 “Turtles nest here, alongside critically endangered whiptail lizards,” said Trevor, our guide.
 Occasionally, poachers come in search of the tiny turquoise-tailed reptiles.
 They sell them for 5,000 Caribbean dollars, which is around £1,450.
 “We want to show that they’re worth more alive.
 We’ve lived here all our lives, and it’s our mission to protect them.”

 That’s another joy of Saint Lucia’s grassroots tourism: the chance to make a difference that lasts long after you head home.
 But first, a challenge to complete – a hike up Gros Piton (786m) and Petit Piton (739m), to join the ranks of Three Peaks adventurers.
 They’re tough day-hikes, but the coastal views are even better than Gimie’s.
-On the summit of Petit Piton, I clinked water bottles with Jason and Julian: mission accomplished, and two new friends to boot.
+On the summit of Petit Piton, I clinked water bottles with Sayers and Toussaint: mission accomplished, and two new friends to boot.

-“I think you’ve earned some beach time now,” quipped Julian, pointing to a cotton-white cove far below.
+“I think you’ve earnt some beach time now,” quipped Toussaint, pointing to a cotton-white cove far below.
 “I’ll bring my machete – we could use it to open some beers.”

 Travel essentials